Nool Veli: Plot

 Buchi Babu, an architect, his wife Vidya, a writer, and their young daughter, move in next door to Srimati, an out of work actress who is living with her teenage daughter Baby.
 Vidya also works at the Andhra Pradesh Film Censor Board.

 The two families become good neighbours.
-Baby, who is very playful and naughty visits them very often.
+Baby, who is very playful and naughty visits the new neighbours very often.
 The neighbours have a lot of fun together playing games and going to the beach.
-There is a slight hint of inappropriate behaviour by Buchi and Baby at the beach, but is dismissed off as she calls him Uncle.
+There is a slight hint of inappropriate behaviour by Buchi and Baby at the beach, but that is dismissed as she calls him Uncle.
 Vidya's brother who is a house surgeon in Osmania General hospital, comes to visit them, and falls in love with Baby.

 A film producer comes to talk to Vidya, for permission to use one of her novels for his movie and offers her substantial money.
 She refuses saying that the adaptation will not be in line with her story and will do injustice to her ideal characters.
 While at her house, the producer sees Srimati, and asks Buchi if she is the veteran actress Srimati.
 He then approaches her and decides to cast her in a movie starring Kamal Haasan, as the mother of a lead character.
 She agrees, but on the set she realises that she has lost her acting skills.
 With a heavy heart she goes to bed that night, and dies in her sleep.
 Vidya decides to bring up Srimati's daughter Baby, as her own daughter.
 Baby moves in with Vidya and her family.

 Baby finishes school, and is sent to study in a hostel.
 Buchi Babu meets with an accident in his car, but escapes with minor injuries.
 His servant Tirupati phones Baby and tells her about the accident.
 Worried about Buchi, she immediately takes a taxi home, which breaks down at a distance from her home.
 She runs from there in the rain, and gets wet.
 She feels assured after seeing that it's just a minor injury.
 Buchi asks her to dry herself and change since she is wet.
 As Baby goes in to change behind a curtain, the wind blows away the curtain, and Buchi looks at her undressed.
 He is tempted toward Baby.
 He stands next to her and holds her hand and sees that she reciprocates the attraction.